glennmatlin/FIFE_manuscript/wopr/content/06_discussion.typ

 #import "../config.typ":num_papers

-// NOTES: We are redoing this part.
-If it is 3 AM and this is still here, ping Glenn.

-// We talk about the current work in each domain of Q4 wargames. then, we say something like "in general, all the stuff in [DOMAIN] has xyz charecteristics. this is interesting because XYZ."
+((NOTE: This section needs to be cut down to fit and have the extra content moved into appendix.
+This section should be shorter and tighter to focus on key ideas and leave the rest for appendix.
+We need to get this done to be under the 8 pg limit!!
+We talk about the current work in each domain of Q4 wargames. then, we say something like "in general, all the stuff in [DOMAIN] has xyz charecteristics. this is interesting because XYZ."
+1st para: motivation.
+2nd para: work. use papers from each quadrant naturally and weave them in. dont list off a ton of them. we only want to pick the ones that help us tell the story we are telling with our ideas.))

-/** PARV NOTES START
-// 1st para: motivation.
-2nd para: work

-// open a new view, look at all the q4 stuff and categorize naturally

-PARV SCRATCH END **/

-/**

 == Analysis of Q4 (qualitative)